minhpascal/IBREST/README.md

 TODO: Consider using following GAE features:
 1. [Logging messages to GAE logger](https://cloud.google.com/logging/docs/agent/installation)
 2. [Storing IB messages to DataStore](https://cloud.google.com/datastore/docs/getstarted/start_python/)
 3. [Using Task Queue to get requests from GAE](https://cloud.google.com/appengine/docs/java/taskqueue/rest/about_auth).
-IB allows 6 `client_ids`, which will impose a limit of 9 "simultaneous" tasks at a time with ibrest, unless some kind of task queuing happens (ie [Celery](http://flask.pocoo.org/docs/0.10/patterns/celery/))
+IB allows 6 `client_ids`, which will impose a limit of 9 "simultaneous" tasks at a time with IBREST, unless some kind of task queuing happens (ie [Celery](http://flask.pocoo.org/docs/0.10/patterns/celery/))

 ### Synchronous
 The [IB API](https://www.interactivebrokers.com/en/software/api/api.htm) is designed to be _a_synchronous, which adds labor to writing code to interface with it.
 As IB message exchanges are pretty fast (a couple seconds at most), it's within time margins for use with HTTP requests (~60sec timeouts).
 Thus, the exposed RESTful API opens a user-friendly synchronous interface with IB.